styinx/lua4dec/README.md

 ## TODOs

 - Conditions: create "else" blocks
-- For In
+- For In loop: identifier strings by local offset
-- Table

 ## Build